 Natural Resources

 Burkina Faso's principal cash crop is cotton; agriculture drives most of its economy.
-Manganese, zinc, and gold are essential minerals.
-Additionally highly promising for renewable energy sources like solar and wind power is this nation.
+Key minerals are manganese, zinc, and gold.
+Furthermore very promising for renewable energy sources like solar and wind power is this country.
 However, constant investment in this sector is necessary to properly make use of these resources.

 Government and politics

-Head of government is the prime minister of the semi-presidential Republic of Burkina Faso; head of state is the president.
-The nation boasts a multi-party political system, however during Compaoré's presidency opposition groups suffered persecution and restrictions.
-Since the 2014 revolution, Burkina Faso has attempted to strengthen democracy by implementing constitutional amendments limiting presidential terms and thereby advancing political gender equality.
+Under this semi-presidential form of governance, the president of the Republic of Burkina Faso oversees the government while the prime minister runs it.
+Although the country is run under a multi-party system, opposition parties suffered persecution and limitations all during the Compaoré government.
+Since the 2014 revolution, Burkina Faso has moved to advance democracy by implementing constitutional amendments limiting presidential terms, therefore increasing political gender equality.

 Constitution